apoorvasinha183/video_subtitle_generator/README.md

 - **Translation:** Supports translation from English to a target language supported by the MarianMT HuggingFace model.
 - **Frontend Interface:** A React-based web interface for file uploads, extra option selection (model size, target language), and a dynamic progress bar.
 - **Containerization:** Dockerfile provided for containerized deployment.
+- **CI/CD:** GitHub Actions for automated testing and deployment.

+---

 ## Requirements